casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 **Example 2:**

-It is also possible check the state of a specific variable in global state.
+It is also possible to check the state of a specific variable in global state.

 ```bash
 casper-client query-global-state \